Planning & Quantities: A Guide to the Bar at Wedding

 Stocking your wedding bar requires meticulous attention to four essential categories: liquor and beverages, bar tools, glassware, and storage supplies.

 Start with your core spirits: gin, vodka, and whisky, complemented by a thoughtfully selected red and white wine.
-Don't forget to include champagne or sparkling wine for toasts and beer varieties that align with your bar theme and guest preferences.
-Various juices and sodas should be available as mixers for cocktails and non-alcoholic options.
-Plan to have 1-2 drinks per hour for each guest to ensure adequate supply throughout the event.
+Don’t forget to include champagne or sparkling wine for toasts, as well as beer varieties that align with your bar theme and guest preferences.
+Various juices and sodas should be available as mixers for cocktails, along with non-alcoholic options.

 Your glassware selection should match your drink menu.
-If you're planning celebratory shots, you'll need champagne flutes for toasts, wine glasses for vino service, tumblers for mixed drinks, and shot glasses.
+If you’re planning celebratory shots, you’ll need champagne flutes for toasts, wine glasses for vino service, tumblers for mixed drinks, and shot glasses.
+Ensure you have sufficient glasses and drinks on hand to prevent shortages during the event, when demand can unexpectedly surge.

 While planning a countryside manor wedding in the Cotswolds, I learned the hard way about ice logistics.
-The Grade II listed venue had limited refrigeration, and on a sweltering July afternoon, our champagne reception nearly turned lukewarm.
+The Grade II-listed venue had limited refrigeration, and on a sweltering July afternoon, our champagne reception nearly turned lukewarm.
 Thankfully, our resourceful events manager had connections with a local pub that supplied us with emergency ice deliveries.

 Most British heritage venues require careful attention to surface protection - those antique mahogany sideboards and centuries-old oak tables can’t risk water rings or spillage.
 We arranged for elegant monogrammed coasters and thick linen cocktail napkins that complemented the venue’s historic character.